jawadmjn/Users-profile-laravel5/readme.md

-## Laravel PHP Framework

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as authentication, routing, sessions, queueing, and caching.

 ## A Sample web-site which allows a user to create, read, update and delete user profiles.

 **Those user profiles should consist of the following fields:**